JourneyDocker/Plex-Auto-Languages/README.md

         events:
           - "scheduler"
       - "..."

+  # Path where the system and cache files are written, defaults to a standard OS specific path if left empty (recommended)
+  data_path: ""

   # Whether or not to enable the debug mode, defaults to 'false'
   # Enabling debug mode will significantly increase the number of output logs